jiafulow/hgcal_testbeam_daq/README.md

-# test_beam_DAQ_2015
+# hgcal_testbeam_daq

-A repository for collaborative development related to the test beam data acquisition project.
-Share and access relevant code, slides, notes, and documents here.
+This repository contains the firmware and software developed for the data acquisition system (DAQ) for the high-granularity calorimeter (HGCal) at the Fermilab test beam program.